My Research

 Preprints:

 A d-periodic cell complex is a cell complex which permits a free action by a free abelian group of rank d.
 These model very large, homogeneous data sets.
 Think, for instance, of a graph modelling a crystal - which has translational symmetries.
-The problem is that we can't study these infinite spaces on computers, and instead we must store and study a finite representation which do not respect its overall topology.
+The problem is that any finite representation that we study does not respect its overall topology without additional data.
 These representations lose some topological features of the infinite periodic complex and also create new topological features.
 For instance, the maximal quotient graph with respect to translation of disconnected 3-periodic graph in the image has a single connected component and three single edge 1-cycles.

 My research uses combinatorical and algebraic techniques to attempt to reconstruct the homology of a periodic cell complex from a finite representative (with minimal additional data).
 Most recently, I have been working with my supervisor and Dr Amit Patel to achieve this with objects known as "bisheaves".